Shihan150/iloscar/README.md

 * In Step 3 table, specify the boundary values for the Toms748 root-finding algorithm.
 These values represent the expected minimum and maximum degassing rates.
-The closer the range, the faster the experiment will run, but there is a higher chance of failure.
+The narrower the range, the faster the experiment will run, but there is a higher chance of failure.
 The default values of -0.1 and 2 Gt/yr should be suitable for most applications.
 <img width="858" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/a75b26c8-33d2-4b80-890e-202a43095a4f">